 Take Time for Custom Shade Match

-Thanks to modern technology, photographing your patients’ teeth for shade information has never been easier.
-In the future, we encourage taking custom shade match photos while your patients are receiving treatment at your office.
+Thanks to modern technology, photographing your patients' teeth for shade information has never been easier.
+In the future, we encourage taking custom shade-match photos while your patients receive treatment at your office.
 We consider this the most time-efficient and cost-effective method for both your patients and staff.

 Any modern digital camera will do the job, even your newest smartphone.

 - Using the natural bright light close to the window, pick the 2 closest shade guide tabs.
 Please wet your shade tab to simulate your patient's teeth as much as possible.
 As the patient's teeth will be wet, the reflection of the natural light of the dried shade tab may not be accurate.